If you’re interested to learn more about what goes on in Paris at night, check out our 2019 INSIDR Paris Night Guide!

 2018 Best musical in Paris

-2018 was a great year for musicals is Paris but, here at INSIDR, we especially fell in love with two of them.
-Chicago, performed at Theatre Mogador, should definitely be on your list of things to see.
-Set in the Windy City in the roaring 20s, follow the adventures of Roxie, a famous cabaret singer.
+2018 was a great year for musicals in Paris but, here at INSIDR, we especially fell in love with two of them.
+Chicago, which was performed at Theatre Mogador, should definitely be on your list of things to see.
+Set in the Windy City in the roaring 20s, the show follows the adventures of Roxie, a famous cabaret singer.
 Roxie is sent to prison for killing her lover and the spectacular plot will truly transport you back in time.
-Chicago has delighted audiences around the world and see it on the most famous stage in Paris is a winning combination!
+Chicago has delighted audiences around the world and seeing in Paris is a winning combination!